faresbougourzi/Covid-19-Infection-Percentage-Estimation-Challenge/README.md

  ```

-The Validation split has one file contains the slices images, which will be used to predict the Covid-19 infection percentage estimation.
+The Validation split has one file contains the slices images, which will be used to predict the Covid-19 infection percentage.
 These prediction should be saved as '.csv' file and submitted to the Codalab (https://competitions.codalab.org/competitions/35575) to evaluation the performance:

 The Validation Split can be dowloaded from the link: